rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 * Details of any Rust-related events you have been involved with (where applicable)
 * Details of how you participate in the Rust community (virtually or in person)

-Your answer to this question must demonstrate why you/your team have the experience and skills to deliver your chosen project.
+Your answer to this question must demonstrate why you / your team have the experience and skills to deliver your chosen project.

 #### Please tell us about your proposed project and what the benefit of your work will be for the Rust project and the wider community of users.
 Please give as much detail as you can including, where appropriate, specific deliverables and timelines.